fanf2/kbd/README.md

 PCB.
 For the keys to clip in properly, the plate must be 1.5mm thick.

-Acrylic is problematic for keyboard plates, because thin sheets can be too brittle, and they are hard to obtain.
+Acrylic is problematic for keyboard plates, because thin sheets can be too brittle, and they have fewer choices of colour than thicker sheets.
 So some designs use a 5mm acrylic plate, into which the keys fit by friction instead of being clipped in.

 A "high profile" case has a surround above the plate which hides the keyswitches.
 The [Cherry MX data sheet][] suggests that the surround